Quick Kick (G.I. Joe): Marvel Comics

 In the Marvel Comics G.I.
 Joe series, Quick Kick first appeared in G.I.
 Joe: A Real American Hero #45 (March 1986).
 His first mission involved aiding Flint, Alpine, and Spirit on a mission to Cobra Island to retrieve Ripcord, who had parachuted to the island, against orders, in search of his girlfriend, Candy Appel.

-Quick Kick, Stalker, Outback and Snow Job are in a mission to Borovia when they are cornered by corrupt aspects of its military.
+Quick Kick, Stalker, Outback, and Snow Job were in a mission to Borovia when they were cornered by corrupt aspects of its military.
 Outback, protesting, is ordered to escape and does so.
 The other three spend many months in a Borovian gulag, rescued only by an unsanctioned G.I.
 Joe team.
 The ex-prisoners reassure Outback they hold no hard feelings.

 Later, Quick Kick and Outback are stuck in a bus full of Mexican tourists that is under siege by terrorists.
 Though the enemy is defeated, two of the tourists are killed.

 Quick Kick's final appearance was issue #109.
 Several Joes, including Quick Kick, are captured by Cobra during a mission in Trucial-Abysmia.
 A misinterpreted order from Cobra Commander leads the Crimson Twins into thinking they are now obligated to have the Joes killed.
 Noting their reluctance, a S.A.W.-Viper steps up to volunteer for the task.
-He first kills the medic 'Doc', then opens fire on the subdued, captured Joes, killing Thunder and Heavy Metal.
+He first kills the medic, Doc, then opens fire on the subdued, captured Joes, killing Thunder and Heavy Metal.
 A well-aimed knife, previously hidden, allows the survivors to escape.
 They steal a Cobra Rage tank.
-Cobra forces pursue and destroy the tank, killing Quick Kick, Breaker and Crazylegs.
+Cobra forces pursue and destroy the tank, killing Quick Kick, Breaker, and Crazylegs.

 Devil's Due

-Quick is seen in a photo in Snake Eyes' home in the first issue of the Devil's Due series.
+Quick Kick is seen in a photo in Snake Eyes' home in the first issue of the Devil's Due series.
 He receives a profile in the Battlefiles Sourcebook.
 Even though this is not shown, it is implied Quick-Kick's name is part of the memorial to deceased Joes located at Arlington National Cemetery.